DISEASE/DISORDER:

 History

-- Patients describe pain over the radial side of the wrist, exacerbated by thumb movements, grasping, and ulnar or radial deviation of the wrist.
-Pain may radiate proximally to the forearm and/or distally to the thumb.37
+- Patients may describe pain over the dorsoradial side of the wrist and the radial aspect of the forearm; pain may radiate proximally to the forearm and/or distally to the thumb.
+Pain is exacerbated by thumb movements, grasping and ulnar and/or radial deviation of the wrist.14

 - There may be a history of repetitive grasping or pinching with the thumb while moving the wrist.

-- Rest and immobilization help relieve the pain.38
+- Rest and immobilization help relieve the pain.15

-- Direct trauma, such as a direct blow or fall, has occasionally been implicated.5
+- Direct trauma, such as a direct blow or fall, has occasionally been implicated.9

 - Patients may describe weakened grip strength, especially opposition grip.